 Historical information

 This is a set of seven photographs of technicians retouching orthophoto reproduction material at the Army Survey Regiment, Bendigo, c1975.
 Retouching mainly entailed the application of liquid opaque (Plumtree), commonly known as “duff” to cover blemishes such as scratches and spots on film negatives before photographic exposure.
 Retouching technicians also used specialised techniques such as “needling” to repair faults on the emulsion of map reproduction material.
 The technicians in this set of photos were probably working on the retouching and registration of orthophotomap colour film separations in preparation for publication by Print Troop.
 Peter Dew featuring in photos .1P to .5P was a serving member of RA Svy, who died in a tragic accident at home.
 He was fondly remembered as one of Lithographic Squadron’s colourful personalities.
-The Peter Dew Memorial Award was a humorous novelty award generally presented annually to a member of the squadron selected as the "Super Animal of the Year."
+The "Super Animal of the Year" Peter Dew Memorial Award was an award presented to a member of the squadron for a crude act.
 To view a photo of this award, refer to item 6230 of the Victorian Collections.

 Physical description